H.P. Lovecraft and Nicholas Roerich in New York

 H.P.
 Lovecraft's home in Brooklyn, 169 Clinton Street, the southeast corner of Clinton and State.

-Just north of Lovecraft's home is 133 Clinton Street, with a historical marker saying:
+Just north of Lovecraft's home is 133 Clinton Street.
+A historical marker on that building says:

 This house was the former home of the Brooklyn Excelsiors, baseball champions of the United States in 1860.
 Constructed in 1851, the building was once the Jolly Young Bachelors clubhouse.
 The Bachelors evolved into the Excelsiors baseball team.
 One of its pitchers, James Creighton, 307 Henry Street, Brooklyn, is said to have tossed the first curve ball.
 During the Civil War, the Excelsiors introduced the game to soldiers from various states.
 Because of its popularity, similar teams were established in other cities.
 Thus, baseball, as a national sport, can be considered as having its origins in Brooklyn.